 Doctors in the U.S. are aware of the influx of chikungunya this year and are warning people to be vigilant and protect yourself.
 “Prevention is key and experts say to protect yourself from the virus, simply limit your exposure to mosquitoes.”
 Source.

-Our ongoing mosquito control services fall into three categories: our traditional barrier spray, all natural mosquito spray and our mosquito misting system.
-The traditional barrier spray reduces your mosquito population by up to 90% and needs to be reapplied every 3 weeks or so.
+Our ongoing mosquito control services fall into three categories: our traditional barrier treatment, all natural mosquito mist and our mosquito misting system.
+The traditional barrier treatment reduces your mosquito population by up to 90% and needs to be reapplied every 3 weeks or so.
 The all natural mosquito control repels mosquitoes from the property with its scent (unnoticeable to humans) for up to 2 weeks.
-And for more control of your mosquito spray, we have our installed mosquito misting system that sends out short bursts of mosquito spray when they are known to be their most active.
+And for more control of your mosquito mist, we have our installed mosquito misting system that sends out short bursts of mosquito mist when they are known to be their most active.
 A remote is also available for those nights they are out in droves.

 If you have any questions on how to protect yourself from mosquito-transmitted disease, please contact your local Mosquito Control office.